lorentzenchr/notebooks/Blog_GLM_in_sklearn_v0.23.md

 ## 1 The world is not Normal distributed

 Like *real life*, real world data is most often far from *normality*.
-Still, data is often assumed, sometimes implicitly, to follow a [Normal (or Gaussian) distribution](https://en.wikipedia.org/wiki/Normal_distribution).<sup>1</sup>
+Still, data is often assumed, sometimes implicitly, to follow a [Normal (or Gaussian) distribution](https://en.wikipedia.org/wiki/Normal_distribution).
+Maybe, the two most important assumptions made when choosing a Normal distribution or squared error for regression tasks are<sup>1</sup>:

+1. The data is distributed symmetrically around the expectation.
+   Hence, expectation and median are the same.
+2. The variance of the data does not depend on the expectation.

+On top, it is well known to be sensitive to outliers.
-Here, we want to point out that&mdash;possibly&mdash;better alternatives are available.
+Here, we want to point out that&mdash;potentially better&mdash; alternatives are available.

 Typical instances of data that is not Normal distributed are counts (discrete) or frequencies (counts per some unit).
-For these, the simple [Poisson distribution](https://en.wikipedia.org/wiki/Poisson_distribution) is much better suited.
+For these, the simple [Poisson distribution](https://en.wikipedia.org/wiki/Poisson_distribution) might be much better suited.
 A few examples that come to mind are:

 - number of clicks per second in a Geiger counter
 - number of patients per day in a hospital
 - number of persons per day using their bike